-MED 689PN Acting Internship in Psychiatric Adult Inpatient Service includes attending and resident(s), psychiatrists and 2nd year medical students.
+MED 689PN Acting Internship in Psychiatric Adult Inpatient Service

+Senior students receive individualized clinical inpatient experiences under supervision as part of a multidisciplinary treatment team that includes attending and resident(s), psychiatrists and 2nd year medical students.
 Senior students will be mentored to their strengths and coached on areas where they feel they need assistance for career and professional development.
 The students will master concepts such as bio-psycho-social formulation and treatment planning which will prove them superior clinicians whether they become a psychiatrist or not.
 Those senior medical students who want a broader view of psychiatry can be accommodated on a case-by-case basis.
 As senior students are expected to be more autonomous than 2nd year students, they will have time to focus on specialized topics (e.g. ECT, child, or consultation-liaison psychiatry) if desired.